 Dean Emeritus Andrew M. Coats is the Arch B. & Joanne Gilbert Professor of Law at the University of Oklahoma College of Law.
 From 1996 to 2010, he served as the Dean.
 In recognition of his leadership, the University of Oklahoma Regents named the law school building, Andrew M. Coats Hall, in his honor.
 Before joining the faculty as Dean, Coats was a partner at Crowe & Dunlevy after having served as the District Attorney of Oklahoma County and as Mayor of Oklahoma City.
 He also served as President of the Oklahoma Bar Association and as National President of the American College of Trial Lawyers.
 In 2005, Dean Coats was inducted into the Oklahoma Hall of Fame, the highest honor Oklahoma can confer on an Oklahoman.

 Distinguished Jurist in Residence

-Dr. Jonathan Black-Branch is the Head of School of Law and Professor of International and Comparative Law at the University of Bedfordshire.
+Dr. Jonathan Black-Branch is a Professor of International and Comparative Law at the University of Bedfordshire.
 Professor Black-Branch has a Ph.D. from the University of Toronto and a D.Phil from the University of Oxford.
-He also is a Barrister, Lincoln's Inn and serves as a Magistrate in Oxfordshire.
+He also is a Barrister, Lincoln's Inn, and serves as a Magistrate in Oxfordshire.
 He teaches in the area of public international law and is particularly interested in comparative human rights, international humanitarian law, and international criminal law (genocide, crimes against humanity and war crimes).